Gospel: Mark 7:1-8, 14-15, 21-23

 Meal time is social time.
 A special dinner can be as simple as wine and cheese, or as extravagant as a multi-course night in a fine restaurant.
 But, don't we remember not the food and drink, but the company we keep?
 Don't companions make a meal memorable?

 We can eat with family and friends.
 But, what would we do to prepare to eat a meal with God?
-This simple question cut to the heart of one's relationship with God.
+This simple question cuts to the heart of one's relationship with God.
 Do we prepare by removing ourselves from the dirt of the world?
 Or do we prepare ourselves by removing the dirt of the heart?
 This question was the battleground over which Jesus and the Pharisees fought.

 Popular Translation

 1 The Pharisees and some of the scribes from Jerusalem gathered around Jesus.
 2 They had seen some of his followers eat their meal without washing their hands and praying.
 In the eyes of these leaders, this was a sin.
 3 Like their ancestors, all the Jews, especially the Pharisees, won't eat unless they wash their hands and pray.
 4 In the same way, if they return from shopping, they won't eat unless they wash and pray.
 They practice many other rituals, like the prayerful washing of cups, pitchers, and copper pans.
-5 With this in mind, the Pharisees and scribes put the question before Jesus: "Why don't your followers honor way of our ancestors?
+5 With this in mind, the Pharisees and scribes put the question before Jesus: "Why don't your followers honor the way of our ancestors?
 Why do they sin?
 Why do they eat without washing?"

 6 "Isaiah hit the bull's-eye about you hypocrites," Jesus replied, "when he wrote: